scp756-221/course-site/docs/a1/page.md

 ### Testing the fix

-Save the revised file and (in the tools container) rebuild and rerun the server in the server window:
+Save the revised file (in Visual Studio Code) and (in the tools container) rebuild/rerun the server in the server window:

 ~~~bash